50 Great Things to Do in Lockdown

 Catch a free live show

-Ottawa’s National Arts Centre launched Canada Performs as a way to showcase artists from across the country during self-isolation.
+Ottawa’s National Arts Centre launched Canada Performs as a way to showcase artists from across the country during the COVID-19 pandemic.
 Catch live shows day and night featuring musicians, authors, comedians, and more.
 You can also catch a laugh with free interactive improv performances from Second City.
 Or, The Play Thing offers live performances of Canadian plays.
 Encore!

 Deal me in